0xterran/reddit-automation/README.md

 Prioritized order matters.
 Accounts might get shadowbanned so test batches first to see if we can even get that far.
 Don't code features if we won't be able to use them.

 1. [x] Ability to auto-lurk, browsing through Reddit into a random post and scroll through comments, then continue browsing
-2. [x] Ability to comment on a random post from homefeed
+2. [x] Ability to comment on a random post from homefeed, with Ai personalized comment
-3. [x] Ability to comment on a specific post
+3. [x] Ability to comment on a specific post, with Ai personalized comment
 4. [x] Ability to follow a list of subreddits
 5. [x] Migrate script to AWS Lambda with input args so that we can automate this for many accounts
 6. [ ] Fix the lambdas to get the args passed in from POST request